Janet Vestal Kelly

-Janet Vestal Kelly (born February 16, 1976) is a former Secretary of the Commonwealth of Virginia, serving from 2010 through 2014 as part of the cabinet of Governor Bob McDonnell.
-She previously served as Chief Operations Officer of McDonnell's gubernatorial campaign and on his staff in the Attorney General's office.
+Janet Vestal Kelly (born February 16, 1976) is an American civil servant serving as the Virginia Secretary of Health and Human Resources since 2024.
+She previously served as the Secretary of the Commonwealth of Virginia from 2010 through 2014 as part of the cabinet of Governor Bob McDonnell.

+Career

+he previously served as Chief Operations Officer of McDonnell's gubernatorial campaign and on his staff in the Attorney General's office.
 During McDonnell's federal corruption trial, Kelly served as a key witness for the defense.

 Kelly currently serves as Principal & Director of Government Relations for America's Kids Belong, as well as President of Virginia's Kids Belong, organizations devoted to uniting government, faith-based, creative, and business sectors to end the foster care & adoption crisis in the US.

+Personal life

+Kelly married Robert Keith Polarek on August 9, 1997.
+The two later divorced, and Kelly married Ryan Patrick Kelly in 2012.